$L_2$-approximation using randomized lattice algorithms: Introduction

 The rest of this paper is organized as follows.
 In the next section, we present the necessary preliminaries, such as weighted Korobov spaces and rank-1 lattice rules.
 In Section~\ref{sec:construction}, we introduce our randomized CBC algorithm for multivariate $L_2$-approximation in weighted Korobov spaces and prove an upper bound on the worst-case $L_2$-approximation error that holds for any realization generated by our CBC algorithm.
 In Section~\ref{sec:upper}, we present our randomized lattice-based algorithm and give a theoretical analysis for its worst-case RMSE.
 In Section~\ref{sec:lower}, we discuss the corresponding lower bounds for our randomized lattice-based algorithm.
+We conclude this paper with the numerical experiments presented in Section~\ref{sec:numerics}.